Equivalences of LLT polynomials via lattice paths: Partition Swapping Algorithm

-Finally, let $\Phi$ by the operator that take a configuration with boundary condition given by $\bg$, enacts the above procedure, then swaps the color of all the traversed path segments.
+Finally, let $\Phi$ be the operator that takes a configuration with boundary condition given by $\bg$, enacts the basic procedure for every singleton red path on the top boundary and every singleton blue path on the bottom boundary, then swaps the color of all the traversed path segments.
 In our example, this would give

-where we swap the color of all highlighted paths in the right configuration to get the left configuration.
+where we swap the color of all highlighted path segments in the left configuration to get the right configuration.

+\begin{remark} When drawing the path configurations after swapping the color of the highlighted path segments, we also shift the effected path segments in order to straighten the paths within a face.
+For instance, in the first column of the above example, after swapping colors, the now blue path segment is shifted slightly to the left, while the now red path segment is shifted slightly down.
+Of course, these shifts do not affect the basic procedure and are only to maintain consistency in how the path configurations are drawn. \end{remark}

-\begin{prop} $\Phi$ is a bijection between configurations with boundary condition given by $\bg$ and configurations with boundary condition given by $(\bg)_{swap}$. \end{prop} \begin{proof} First, it is easy to see that after swapping the color of all the highlighted edges we still have a valid configuration of our vertex model, by simply checking what changes can possibly happen at a single face.
+\begin{prop} $\Phi$ is a bijection between configurations with boundary condition given by $\bg$ and configurations with boundary condition given by $(\bg)_{swap}$. \end{prop} \begin{proof} First, one can see that swapping the color of all the highlighted path segments results in a valid configuration of the vertex model by checking all possible changes that can happen at a single face while obeying the rules in \eqref{eq:rules}.

-Next, we show that the boundary conditions change appropriately, that is, we need all singleton blue boundary paths to become red and vice-versa (we are not concerned with points on the boundary with both colors, as they appear for both the $\bg$ and $(\bg)_{swap}$ boundary conditions).
-It suffices to show that all singleton boundary paths are traversed in our procedure.
-Suppose that this was not the case and there was, say, a singleton red boundary path on the bottom boundary was not included in a walk.
-Then starting at that path and running the procedure in reverse (that is, reversing all the arrows in the set of rules (\ref{eq:rules})) we must end at either an singleton red boundary path at the top or a singleton blue boundary path at the bottom.
-But this path will have already been included in a walk as we use it as a starting point.
-So we must have traversed all singleton boundary paths.
+Next, we must show that the boundary condition changes appropriately.
+Note that the difference between the boundary condition given by $\bg$ and those given by $(\bg)_{swap}$ is only a swapping of the colors of the paths.
+We must check that under $\Phi$ all singleton blue boundary paths become red and vice versa (we are not concerned with points on the boundary with both colors, as they appear in both the $\bg$ and $(\bg)_{swap}$ boundary conditions).
+It suffices to show that all singleton boundary path segments are traversed in our procedure.
+Suppose that this was not the case and there is, say, a singleton red boundary path on the bottom boundary is not included in a walk.
+Then starting at that path and running the procedure in reverse (that is, reversing all the arrows in the set of rules (\ref{eq:rules})) we must end at either a singleton red boundary path on the top or a singleton blue boundary path on the bottom.
+But this path segment will have already been included in a walk as we use it as a starting point.

-Finally, it is easy to see that running this procedure again returns us to our original configuration, so $\Phi$ is invertible. \end{proof}
+Finally, note that running this procedure again returns us to our original configuration, so $\Phi$ is invertible. \end{proof}